 |

-operating effectiveness of key controls over the
+tested the operating effectiveness of key controls

 |